daniCodes1/daniCodes1/README.md

 ### Welcome!
-I'm Dani, I'm in my final year of computer science student at UBC with 7 years of experience in diverse fields.
-I am currently completing a software development and data automation internship, where I'm working on building solutions that are both efficient and scalable.
+I'm Dani, a final-year Computer Science student at UBC and a software developer focused on building reliable, scalable systems.
+I’m currently working on backend engineering and data automation—supporting large-scale data pipelines, external and internal data ingestion and processing, and production workflows powered by Jenkins and cloud services.

+I enjoy the nature of adapting quickly and tackling new project demands, whether that means learning a new tool, diving into unfamiliar systems, or solving problems end-to-end.
+Always open to exploring new technologies and improving how things work.

-Want to reach out?
-I'm available by [email](mailto:danirenn16@gmail.com)!
+Feel free to reach out by email, I'm happy to connect by [email](mailto:danirenn16@gmail.com)!

 <!--
 **daniCodes1/daniCodes1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.